cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 so you can check if you were able to resolve the problems listed.

 Common reasons for a failed pull request: Excel changing the date format upon saving the .csv, misspelled column headers or keys in the metadata

+We will merge in open pull requests after each submission deadline.

 ### Additional submissions